Captain EO: Reception and legacy

+On September 20th, 1986 Disney aired Captain EO's Grand Opening Ceremony as their Disney Sunday Movie.
+The show was hosted by Patrick Duffy and Justine Bateman.
+The show featured Starship performing "Sara" and "We Built This City".
+Belinda Carlisle and Robert Palmer also performed.
+George Lucas was interviewed.
+The special also showed the making of Captain EO with a lot of behind the scenes footage.
+There was also a parade.

-In 1996, several years after the attraction originally opened, Captain EO made its only television appearance on MTV, albeit in a down-converted 2-D version.
+In 1995, a decade after the attraction originally opened, Captain EO made its only television appearance on MTV, albeit in a down-converted 2-D version.
 It has not aired again since, nor has it officially been issued on home video, although bootleg videos exist.

 After the death of Michael Jackson on June 25, 2009, Captain EO regained popularity on the Internet.
 For several years, a small group of fans had petitioned Disney to bring back the attraction and Jackson's death had brought this campaign to a peak.
 Soon afterward, Disney officials were seen in Disneyland at the Magic Eye Theater and reportedly held a private screening of Captain EO to determine if it could be shown again.
 On September 10, Disney CEO Bob Iger said, "There aren't plans to bring back Captain EO at this time ...
 We are looking at it.
 It's the kind of thing that, if we did it, would get a fair amount of attention and we'd want to make sure we do it right."

 On December 18, 2009, Disney announced that Captain EO would return to Tomorrowland at Disneyland, beginning in February 2010.
 Social and Print Media Manager Heather Hust Rivera from Disneyland Resort confirmed this on the DisneyParks Blog and stated that Honey, I Shrunk the Audience! would be closing.
 That attraction hosted its final public showing in the Magic Eye Theater at midnight on January 4, 2010, to make way for Captain EO's return.